Franco-Prussian War: War crimes

-The Franco-Prussian War of 1870-71 resulted in numerous war crimes committed by the Prussian army.
+The Franco-Prussian War of 1870–71 resulted in numerous war crimes committed by the Prussian army.
 One notable war crime committed during the conflict was the execution of prisoners of war.
-Reports indicate that several hundred French prisoners were summarily executed by Prussian soldiers, often without trial or due process.
+Reports indicate that several hundred French prisoners were summarily executed by Prussian soldiers.
 This included the execution of a group of over 200 French soldiers at the village of Dornach, which was subsequently referred to as the "Dornach atrocities".

+In the small town of Bazeilles, near Sedan, French marines and partisans put up a resistance against a force of Bavarian soldiers.
+After the initial French resistance was overcome, the Bavarian troops shelled the village with artillery before sending in infantry to continue the assault.
+In battle, some surrendering soldiers were shot on the spot, and over 400 buildings were destroyed.
+The Bavarian troops detained around one hundred civilians, believing they illegally took part in the battle, only to release them unharmed the next day.
+After the war investigations established that 39 civilians were killed or wounded during the battle.

 Prussian soldiers were also accused of committing acts of violence against civilians, including murder, rape, and the destruction of property.
-These actions were not systematically investigated or prosecuted by the Prussian government in the immediate aftermath of the conflict.
-However, they have been widely documented and condemned by historians and human rights organizations.

-The war crimes committed by the Prussian army during the Franco-Prussian War serve as a reminder of the devastating impact of armed conflict on civilians and the importance of holding war criminals accountable for their actions.
-Despite the victory of Prussia, the war crimes committed taint the image of Prussian army and serves as a dark chapter in the history of Prussia.

-During the war, German soldiers were also accused of committing sexual violence against French civilians.
-One particularly shocking case involved the rape of a young French girl by several German soldiers.
-The girl, whose name has not been recorded, was raped multiple times by the soldiers in a brutal and violent attack.
-This case of sexual violence committed by German soldiers highlights the horrific reality of war crimes committed during the Franco-Prussian War.

 Aftermath

 Analysis

-The quick German victory over the French stunned neutral observers, many of whom had expected a French victory and most of whom had expected a long war.
-The strategic advantages which the Germans had were not appreciated outside Germany until after hostilities had ceased.
+The quick German victory over the French stunned neutral observers, many of whom had expected a French victory and a long war.
+The strategic advantages the Germans had were not appreciated outside Germany until after hostilities had ceased.
 Other countries quickly discerned the advantages given to the Germans by their military system, and adopted many of their innovations, particularly the general staff, universal conscription, and highly detailed mobilization systems.

 The Prussian General Staff developed by Moltke proved to be extremely effective, in contrast to the traditional French school.
 This was in large part because the Prussian General Staff was created to study previous Prussian operations and learn to avoid mistakes.
 The structure also greatly strengthened Moltke's ability to control large formations spread out over significant distances.
 The Chief of the General Staff, effectively the commander in chief of the Prussian army, was independent of the minister of war and answered only to the monarch.
 The French General Staff—along with those of every other European military—was little better than a collection of assistants for the line commanders.
 This disorganization hampered the French commanders' ability to exercise control of their forces.